 Aerate the lawn

-You can aerate your lawn using a spike aerator vs. plug aerator.
+You can aerate your lawn using a spike aerator or plug aerator.
 The tines of your aerator will poke holes or remove the plugs of soil and thatch to create the needed spaces for improved aeration of clay soil.

 Topdress with sand